How To Respond To A Legal Letter Like A Lawyer

 Step two: Don’t’ give away too much and respond with questions of your own.

-If you feel you are being bullied and are being asked a lot of questions that require a specific response within a short time frame, these may also be tactics to elicit particular responses favouring the lawyer’s client on the other side.
+If you feel you are being bullied and are being asked a lot of questions that require a specific response within a short time frame, these may also be tactics to elicit particular responses favoring the lawyer’s client on the other side.

 Be wary and ask your own questions.
 You need to understand the process and get the information you require from the other side also.